 A simple solution is to buy a Y-lead RCA cable.

-This type of cable has a single RCA connector at one end – but which splits into two separate RCA connections at the other.
+This type of cable has a single RCA connector at one end – but splits into two separate RCA connections at the other.

 You just need to connect the single connector to the subwoofer pre-out of your AV receiver.
 And plug the two extensions into each subwoofer input.